'Biblical' insect swarms spur Oregon push to fight pests

 “It was horrible,” Fillmore said.
 “Grasshoppers just totally wiped out some of our fields.”
 She was forced to spend $45,000 on hay she normally wouldn’t have to buy.

-Todd Adams, an entomologist and ODA’s Eastern Oregon field office and grasshopper program coordinator, said as of mid-June ODA had received 122 survey requests and sent out 31 treatment recommendations for roughly 40,000 acres (16,187 hectares).
+Todd Adams, an entomologist and ODA’s eastern Oregon field office and grasshopper program coordinator, said as of mid-June ODA had received 122 survey requests and sent out 31 treatment recommendations for roughly 40,000 acres.

-Landowners must act quickly if they decide to spray diflubenzuron as it is only effective against nymphs.
+Landowners must act quickly if they decide to spray diflubenzuron because it is effective only against nymphs.

 “Once they become adults it’s too late,” Adams said.